dina-lab3D/NanoNet/README.md

                     -c <path to Scwrl4 executable>: run side chains reconstruction using scwrl, default is False.
 Output it to a pdb file named '<record name>_nanonet_full.pdb'
                     -t : use this parameter for TCR V-beta modeling, default is False

-Running times for 1,000 structures on a standard CPU:
+Running times for 1,000 structures on a single standard CPU:

 only backbone + Cb - less than 15 seconds (For better preformance use GPU and cuda). backbone + SCWRL - about 20 minutes.